lingtalfi/TheBar/discussions/inject-svelte-in-existing-app.md

 - you know the basics of html, css and javascript
 - you know what a webserver is and you know how to spawn one
-- you have node installed on your machine and you know what package.json is
+- you have node installed on your machine, you know how to install an npm package, you are familiar with the package.json file
-- you know how to open a terminal and install type some commands
+- you know how to open a terminal and type some commands

 Let's get started.